lucidBrot/einz/protocols/CommunicationModel/initialization.md

 # Initialization

-As it turns out, the re are difficulties that can cause the first message sent over our tcp socket connection to be lost.
+As it turns out, there are difficulties that can cause the first message sent over our tcp socket connection to be lost.

 (Any time I mention `RegisterSuccess` below, it could also be `RegisterFailure` )